Health and Safety Baseline Risk Assessment

 Baseline Risk Assessment Explained

-All these considerations makes the baseline risk assessment crucial, however, it is not the final step to ensure health and safety in the workplace, it is only the beginning.
-The outcome of the baseline risk assessment must be used when additional, more in-depth risk assessments are carried out, such as Issue Based Risk Assessments, which typically follow the baseline.
+All these considerations make the risk assessment crucial, however, it is not the final step to ensure health and safety in the workplace, it is only the beginning.
+The outcome of the baseline risk assessment must be used when additional, more in-depth risk assessments are carried out, such as Issue-Based Risk Assessments, which typically follow the baseline.

 Purpose and Considerations when carrying out a baseline HIRA

-The aim of the baseline risk assessment must be to identify the major and significant risks before they are subsequently prioritised accordingly.
-Depending on the outcome, the effectiveness of systems that are currently in place for risk control must be evaluated to identify whether they meet the requirements and standard.
+The aim of the risk assessment must be to identify the major and significant risks before they are subsequently prioritised accordingly.
+Depending on the outcome, the effectiveness of systems that are currently in place for risk control must be evaluated to identify whether they meet the requirements and standards.

-During the baseline risk assessment there are considerations towards who may be at risk, by what, where, when, and why.
+Part of the HIRA risk assessment methodology is considering who may be at risk, by what, where, when, and why.
 This must be approached from a PEPMELF point of view:

 - Legal and Liability